Jeimer Candelario Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 24th in MLB.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fifth-worst in the league.

-- The Rockies have the 19th-ranked team ERA across all league pitching staffs (4.88).
+- The Rockies' 5.29 team ERA ranks 24th across all league pitching staffs.

-- The Rockies rank 20th in baseball in home runs surrendered (nine total, 1.3 per game).
+- Rockies pitchers combine to rank 22nd in baseball in home runs surrendered (11 total, 1.4 per game).

-- Urena (0-1) makes the start for the Rockies, his second of the season.
+- Gomber (0-1) gets the starting nod for the Rockies, his second of the season.

-- His most recent appearance came in relief on Sunday when the righty threw 2/3 innings against the San Diego Padres while allowing hits.
+- The left-hander last pitched on Sunday against the San Diego Padres, when he threw six innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.